Create Linux VDAs in Citrix DaaS Standard for Azure

-You can create both domain-joined and non-domain-joined Linux VDAs in Citrix Virtual Apps and Desktops Standard for Azure to deliver virtual apps and desktops to any device from Microsoft Azure.
-For more information, see Citrix Virtual Apps and Desktops Standard for Azure.
+You can create both domain-joined and non-domain-joined Linux VDAs in Citrix DaaS Standard for Azure (formerly Citrix Virtual Apps and Desktops Standard for Azure) to deliver virtual apps and desktops to any device from Microsoft Azure.
+For more information, see Citrix DaaS Standard for Azure.

 Supported Linux distributions

 - Ubuntu 18.04

 To create Linux VDAs in Citrix DaaS Standard for Azure, complete the following steps: